 Our ability to successfully commercialize our products may depend in part on the availability of reimbursement for and insurance coverage of our prescription products from government health administration authorities, private health insurers and other third-party payers and administrators, including Medicaid and Medicare.
 Third-party payers and administrators, including state Medicaid programs and Medicare, have been challenging the prices charged for pharmaceutical products.
 Government and other third-party payers increasingly are limiting both coverage and the level of reimbursement for new drugs.
-Third-party insurance coverage may not be available to patients for some of our products candidates.
+Third-party insurance coverage may not be available to patients for some of our product candidates.
 The continuing efforts of government and third-party payers to contain or reduce the costs of health care may limit our commercial opportunity.
 If government and other third-party payers do not provide adequate coverage and reimbursement for certain of our products, health care providers may not prescribe them or patients may ask their health care providers to prescribe competing products with more favorable reimbursement.

 Managed care organizations and other private insurers frequently adopt their own payment or reimbursement reductions.
 Consolidation among managed care organizations has increased the negotiating power of these entities.
 Private third-party payers, as well as governments, increasingly employ formularies to control costs by negotiating discounted prices in exchange for formulary inclusion.
 While these approaches generally favor generic products over brands, generic competition is stronger.
 Our existing products and our product candidates include proprietary products and generic products.
 Failure to obtain timely or adequate pricing or formulary placement for our products or obtaining such pricing or placement at unfavorable pricing could adversely impact revenue.
 In addition to formulary tier co-pay differentials, private health insurance companies and self-insured employers have been raising co-payments required from beneficiaries, particularly for proprietary pharmaceuticals and biotechnology products.
 Private health insurance companies also are increasingly imposing utilization management tools, such as requiring prior authorization for a proprietary product if a generic product is available or requiring the patient to first fail on one or more generic products before permitting access to a proprietary medicine.
-We do not currently have any managed care organization agreements and do not intend to have managed care organization agreements in the future.
+We currently have managed care organization agreements for BAQSIMI®.